dsnoeijer/angular/aio/content/guide/upgrade.md

 </code-example>

-When you start to upgrade components and their templates to Angular, you'll make more changes because the E2E tests have matchers that are specific to AngularJS.
+When you start to upgrade components and their templates to Angular, you are going to make more changes.
+This is because the E2E tests have matchers that are specific to AngularJS.
-For PhoneCat you need to make the following changes in order to make things work with Angular:
+For PhoneCat you need to make the following changes to make things work with Angular:

 | Previous code                                               | New code                  | Details |
 |:---                                                         |:---                       |:---     |